TychoTheTaco/Twitch-Drops-Bot/README.md

 `‑‑ignored-games` | `ignored_games` A list of IDs of games that the bot should ignore.
 This is useful when `watch_unlisted_games` is `true`, but you want to ignore some games.

+`‑‑attempt-impossible-campaigns` | `attempt_impossible_campaigns` When true, the bot will make progress towards Drop Campaigns even if the campaign is expected to end before we can finish watching to claim the Drop.
+For example: A Drop Campaign will end in 30 minutes.
+We have watched 15 / 60 minutes for one of the Drops.
+Normally, we will not be able to finish and claim the Drop so there is no point in trying.
+However, sometimes Drop Campaigns get extended which means we would have had enough time.

+- Default: `true`

 ### Update Games List

 If you want to update the list of games found in `games.csv`, just run `npm run updateGames`.